(first appeared in the October 2017 issue of The Equiery)

 Today, Walmart.com offers over 2,000 equine related products from saddle soap to saddles.

 And remember that online bookseller from 1994?
 Today, Amazon.com has 28,022 results under “Equestrian Equipment!”
+In fact a lot of people who used to run Equestrian stores are setting up storefronts on Amazon.
+There are courses like those provided by tim sanders amazon that explain how to do it and how to do it right.
+So we’re going to be seeing a lot more products being sold this way most likely.
 (This is the point in a Washington Post article in which editors would insert a disclaimer explaining that the Jeff Bezos, owner of amazon.com also owns the Post; unlike the Post and everything else in this world, Bezos does not own The Equiery – but we would be happy to change that!
 Jeff, please call!)

 These behemoths have something that the Mom & Pop will never have: tremendous purchasing power and the ability to sell product with razor thin margins because it is all about volume (see box out about margins).